-The Chinese government has announced in March a stimulus package that allocates $1.4B to EV charging and aims to install 600,000 new chargers, a 50% increase to the country’s current structure.
+The Chinese government has announced in March a stimulus package that allocates $1.4B to EV charging and aims to install 600,000 new chargers, 50% increase to the country’s current structure.

 In the US, some states such as New York and California have announced plans to expand the charging network, committing millions in funds to that end.

 Wallbox expects sales in this market segment will represent up to 30% of revenue in 2021 and will lead to the creation of 200 new direct jobs by 2025.

 The company has developed Supernova with the goal of overcoming the following challenges of public charging in cities:

 Efficiency: Supernova has nine systems that work in harmony to provide maximum power, yet maintain operational independence.
 This modular assembly offers unprecedented flexibility and reliability to ensure the charger continues to operate optimally regardless of the circumstances.

 Product, installation and maintenance costs: Supernova reduces the costs associated with equivalent public charging solutions by approximately 50%.
 The optimized charger design ensures a more efficient product with lower production cost and its modular composition offers installation and maintenance advantages by requiring simpler infrastructure and resources, like eliminating the need for heavy machinery to transport the product.

 Supernova will accelerate the virtuous cycle of creating better public charging infrastructure to inspire the adoption of EV